florinhegedus/avocat-ai/README.md

 - visually highlight clauses within the document that have been flagged as potentially problematic or inconsistent.
 - the flagged issues should be described in Romanian, explaining why a clause was flagged (e.g., "Clauză de răspundere unilaterală – favorizează doar una dintre părți").

-### Consider Romanian Legal Framework and Compliance

-To make the app useful for Romanian users, ensure that the checks you implement are aligned with Romanian laws and regulations.
-Key considerations include:

-- **Romanian Civil Code:** Contracts must comply with the rules defined by the Romanian Civil Code.
-The model should check for compliance with these rules (e.g., fairness in penalty clauses, clarity of terms).
-- **Specific Laws for Certain Types of Contracts:** Contracts like employment agreements, leases, and sales contracts have specific legal frameworks that your model should consider.
-- **EU Regulations:** If the contracts involve cross-border transactions or EU law applicability, ensure that the model checks for compliance with relevant EU regulations (e.g., GDPR for privacy clauses).

 ## Technology stack
 - frontend: react, angular or vue.js for user interaction
 - backend: python-based frameworks like flask, django, fastapi